-Bioavailability refers to the amount of drug that actually reaches the circulation.
-It is calculated by comparing (in the same subjects) the area of the curve (AUC) that is found under the serum concentration kinetic graph.
-This is done using an equivalent dose of the intravenous form and oral form.
-Then the two areas are compared.
+Bioavailability refers to the amount of drug absorbed relative to the quantity given.
+This is calculated as the ratio of drug exposure after equivalent doses of oral and intravenous forms of a drug are admininistered (to the same subjects).
+Exposure is measured on the kinetic graph as the area under the curve (AUC) of serum drug concentration over time.
 This is illustrated in the diagram on the right.
 The fraction of oral drug that makes it to the circulatory system is the bioavailability of that drug.

 For IV drugs, the bioavailability is 100%